 Division 3 — Oaths, Affidavits and Statutory Declarations Act 2005 modified

-44. Act modified

-(1) The Oaths, Affidavits and Statutory Declarations Act 2005 applies as if modified as set out in this Division.

-(2) Subsection (1) ceases to have effect at the end of 31 December 2021 1.
+[44.
+Ceased to have effect at end of 31 Dec 2022 1.]

-(3) The cessation of subsection (1) may be postponed under section 52.

-[Note: The cessation of section 44(1) is postponed until the end of 31 December 2022 by the COVID-19 Response and Economic Recovery Omnibus Act 2020 Postponement Proclamation 2021 (see SL 2021/196).]

 45. Section 9 modified

 Before section 9(6)(a) insert:

 (aa) if the affidavit is made at the time a COVID emergency declaration as defined in the COVID-19 Response and Economic Recovery Omnibus Act 2020 section 4(1) is in effect — a person prescribed by the regulations for the purpose of this paragraph;